dheerajchand/flaskTemplate/README.md

 ```
 docker build -f ./Dockerfile-flask -t flask-container .
 ```

-Notice that we use -v flag to mount our flask application directory.
-This makes it so that changes made to our flask application on our host will also be seen within our container.
-As a result, we can edit our application files using whatever file editor we like that is native to our machine (i.e. Sublime Text, PyCharm)

-Our build will also initially install the basic required libraries for a flask application from the included requirements.txt file

 Now to run our new container and if our flask app wants to, we can link to our postgres container.

 ```